Relocation to Luxembourg

-Families who relocate to Luxembourg can establish themselves in Luxembourg City, or in the surrounding rural countryside which is situated primarily north of the city.
+Families who relocate to Luxembourg can establish themselves in Luxembourg City, or in the surrounding rural countryside situated primarily north of the city.

-The dramatic splendour of the Ardennes Mountains dominates the northern part of Luxembourg, a region consisting of rugged terrain with extensive forests, rolling hills and ridges where the 330 meter long vestiges of one of the world’s only surviving Roman aqueducts are still to be seen.
+The dramatic splendour of the Ardennes mountains dominates the northern part of Luxembourg, a region consisting of rugged terrain with extensive forests, rolling hills and ridges, where the 330 metre long vestiges of one of the world’s surviving Roman aqueducts are still to be seen.
 Although these mountains do not rise higher than 700 meters, it is actually possible to enjoy some winter sports during cold winters.

 Due to its geographic location, being not very far from the sea and close to the northern part of Europe, Luxembourg has an oceanic climate with cool (but not cold) winters and mild summers, normally without very high temperatures.

-In view of the possibility to structure the family’s wealth before relocating to Luxembourg, the absence of net wealth tax and very low effective rates with respect to gift and inheritance taxes, Luxembourg is an attractive fiscal alternative, especially for residents from neighbouring jurisdictions.
+In view of the possibility to structure the family’s wealth before relocating to Luxembourg, the absence of net wealth tax and very low effective rates with respect to gift tax and inheritance tax, Luxembourg is an attractive fiscal alternative, especially for residents from neighbouring jurisdictions.

 Although Luxembourg is quite a small jurisdiction, it has its own airport (Luxembourg Findel Airport) offering regular flight connections to the majority of European capitals and, depending on the season, to an interesting selection of holiday destinations.
 Excellent highway connections exist between Luxembourg and the neighbouring countries.